Undergraduate awards and funding

 Dr. Chandra Rajulapati

-Statistical modeling of extreme events such as floods, droughts, and heatwaves, climate change impact assessment, hydroclimatic variability, risk assessment, and big data analysis
+Statistical modeling of extreme events such as floods, droughts, and heatwaves, climate change impact assessment, hydroclimatic variability, risk assessment, big data analysis

 Dr. Jonathan Regehr